 Debugging complex Terraform HCL code with many modules and variables can be daunting.

-Addressing developer pain points such as slow Terraform operations, complex debugging, and managing dependencies across a large Terraform configuration requires a strategic approach.
-Techniques like state splitting, careful use of terraform_remote_state data sources, and understanding provider-specific behaviors (like API rate limits) are essential.
+The developer pain points that show up at scale are slow Terraform operations, hard debugging, and tangled dependencies across a large Terraform configuration.
+State splitting, careful use of terraform_remote_state data sources, and knowing how your providers behave under load (API rate limits especially) are what keep those in check.